The Cycle: Frontier: Reception

 The Cycle: Frontier received "mixed or average" reviews, according to review aggregator Metacritic.
+This can also be reflected in the Steam Store Reviews.

 PC Gamer lamented its formulaic design, writing, "Without any kind of narrative hook or any kind of subversiveness at all, and little moment to moment reward, a list of unlocks can't possibly compel me to invest that kind of time."

 It gained popularity when played by Summit1g on Twitch.

+The game peaked at 40,854 active players in June 2022 which slowly averaged downwards over the course of its lifespan.